 To keep our rings safe before they were slipped onto our fingers, I found this little wooden box with a slide lid which was idea for the Bestman to hand over and Minister to get into.
 Again, I asked my sister to help and printed out our wedding crest and date so she could trace it onto the box.
 She then varnished it and we used it in the ceremony.
 We were going to pass it round and ask people to bless the rings but there wasn't really enough time on the day.
 The box is a lovely keep-sake and now sits on my dresser.

-For thank you gifts, we got a bunch of personalised gifts and cards which we hand wrote.
+For thank you gifts, we stuck to our Iceland and Scottish wedding themes and got a bunch of personalised gifts and cards which we hand wrote.
 We also wanted to give a little gift to the people who had helped us throughout our wedding preparations, something small but on theme for our Icelandic-Scottish nuptials.
 I found these cute golden deer broaches and ordered a load of them.
 I wrapped them in green tissue paper, matching all the other gifts, and found little wooden boxes to present them in.

-For the tables, we kept things pretty simple and used a lot of ivy found on site.
+Our wedding hall decoration needed to be done relatively quickly so took a bit of forward planning.
+For the tables, we kept things pretty simple and used a lot of ivy found on site, this didn't distract from our wedding themes but added simplicity to the decor and didn't cost us anything.
 The table linen was all white, we hired gold chairs with green cushions and everything was tied together with the wedding calligraphy font.
-The room where our reception was had large cupboards on all four walls so we looked into easy, budget-friendly ways of camouflaging them.
+The wedding room decoration had to conceal the large cupboards on all four walls so we looked into easy, budget-friendly ways of concealing them.
 I wanted to create a wall hanging to cover the cupboards and drape ivy down the sides, framing some calligraphy.
 Fabric was too heavy and worked out expensive so, after trying a few other options, we opted for paper.
 I ordered a large flip chart from Amazon and found some garden canes to hang the ivy from.
+Wedding room decoration done.

 First, the paper was taped over the cupboards concealing them, then we hung the canes from the ceiling on fishing wire and wrapped the ivy around them so it fell to either side, framing it.
 Using our wedding calligraphy font, I printed out some wedding themed words and phrases to decorate the wall hangings and we stuck them to the paper.
 With a few extra pairs of hands, we had them up n no time - so simple, relatively inexpensive but very effective.